Guillaume Lebedel · · 9 min MCP: What's Working, What's Broken, and What Comes Next (what a year in production has taught us)

 MCP Authentication Is Still a Mess

-The spec technically supports OAuth 2.1.
-But the SDKs and reference implementations still assume MCP servers are also authorization servers.
-Integrating with enterprise IdPs (Okta, Azure AD) requires workarounds.
+The specification technically supports OAuth 2.1, but SDKs and reference implementations assume servers are also authorization servers.
+Enterprise IdP integration (Okta, Azure AD) requires workarounds.
+Token lifecycle management proves particularly painful when using third-party authorization — complex token mapping and tracking become necessary.

 MCP Multi-Tenant Support Is Bolted On